Here you can find all my Salesforce IdeaExchange contributions. Let's make the change!

 Right now, there are only two ways to add the UTM's:

 - Add them to the Catalog directly - this adds them for all scenarios connected to Einstein or Behavioral Triggers.
-Not useful, as in most cases, we want to differentiate various personalisation placements by using distinct UTM tracking.
+Not helpful, as in most cases, we want to differentiate various personalisation placements by using distinct UTM tracking.

 - Create a Custom Behavioral Trigger Content Block - now we will be able to leverage direct links from